BaihongZhou/OmniLearn/README.md

-# Official Repository for the OmniLearn paper
+# Forked Repository for the OmniLearn paper
 ![Model Architecture](./assets/PET_arch.png)

 This is the repository used for Quantum Entanglement measurement for $pp \rightarrow \tau \tau$ system.
 For citing the OmniLearn, please: